 - Carry out thorough research.
 You may need to consider carrying out more investigation than if you were starting from scratch.
 Pros and cons will be covered further on, however you need to know that readymade business image reputation will help or hinder your chances at running a successful business.

-There are some major benefits of buying into a franchise that is already running and set up, here are the advantages:
+Advantages of buying into a franchise that is already running and set up

 - The franchise already has an existing client base.